apollographql/apollo-server/docs/source/federation/implementing.md

 ## Running a gateway

-Now that we have a federation-ready service, we can build set up a federated gateway to sit in front of it.
-First, let's install Apollo Server and the `@apollo/gateway` package:
+Now that we have a federation-ready service, we can set up a federated gateway to sit in front of it.
+First, let's install the necessary packages:

 ```bash
 npm install apollo-server @apollo/gateway graphql
 ```

-Now we can create a new service that acts as a gateway to our underlying implementing services:
+Now we can set up an `ApolloServer` instance that acts as a gateway to our underlying implementing services:

 ```js